 Speaking of things that you must see in Pula, we must start with the most known monument with which begins and ends each tour of Pula, the Amphitheater, popularly known as Arena.
-It was built in the 1th century, in the time of Emperor Vespasian and it staged the gladiator fights.
+It was built during the 1st century, in the time of Emperor Vespasian and it staged the gladiator fights.
 Today various summer events are organized in Arena, and in the underground room is a permanent exhibit of "Olive oil and wine manufacturing in ancient Istria ".
-Then we have the “Golden Gate” that was raised by Sergi family to honor of three high official family members.
-Arch was leaning to the city gate “Porta Aurea”, thus called because of gilded gates.
+Then we have the “Golden Gate” that was raised by Sergi family to honour of three high official family members.
+The arch was leaning to the city gate “Porta Aurea”, thus called because of gilded gates.
 Doors and rampart were demolished at the beginning of the 19th century due to urbanization and the expansion of the city outside the walls.

 Photo by: Sandi Gadžur